 Research Areas

 Research has always been the strength of the faculty.
 We have one of the largest faculties of pharmacy in Canada that excels in transferring its research to the marketplace.
-Our academic staff's research interests are of the most diverse on campus.
+The research interests of our academic staff are one of the most diverse on campus.

 Pharmacy Practice